wintercms/docs/plugin-components.md

 <a name="page-cycle-handlers"></a>
 ### Page execution life cycle handlers

-When a page loads, October executes handler functions that could be defined in the layout and page [PHP section](../cms/themes#php-section) and component classes.
+When a page loads, Winter executes handler functions that could be defined in the layout and page [PHP section](../cms/themes#php-section) and component classes.
 The sequence the handlers are executed is following:

 1. Layout `onInit()` function.
 1. Page `onInit()` function.